 Our moms live inside us.
 For better or worse.
 Marion’s quite clearly does.
 We see it.
 We see how she struggles with love.
 When her crusty exterior cracks, the love is there.
 Yet, openly and consistently loving the daughter who stirs up her own little girl self is impossible.
-The ways she’s been hurt are all too alive with Lady Bird.
+With Lady Bird, her own childhood hurt comes all too alive.

 What’s the worst result of this kind of negative demeaning attention?
-Marion’s constant disapproval – or, worse yet, her outright anger – makes Lady Bird feel that she is “bad.”
-Not to mention, terrified she’s constantly losing her mom.
+Marion’s constant disapproval, or, worse yet, her outright anger – makes Lady Bird feel that she is “bad.”
+Not to mention, terrified that she’s constantly losing her mom.

 A Frightened Kid: “I’m So Sorry … I’m So Bad.”

 Marion’s rage scares Lady Bird.
 Even though she can put up her own provocative, “could care less” walls, she needs her mom and can’t afford to lose her.
-We see her desperation when Marion finds out that she’s “wait listed” at a NYC school; and Lady Bird is subjected to Marion’s stony, full of rage, rejecting silence.
+Marion discovers she’s “waitlisted” at an NYC school.
+And Lady Bird because desperate when subjected to Marion’s stony, full of rage, rejecting silence.
 Given the voice in her own head from Marion’s constant criticisms, she can only blame herself:

 It’s a heart-wrenching scene.
 It’s terrible for a kid to feel she’s bad and selfish for wanting something purely for herself – something different.
 Worse yet: Marion can’t hear Lady Bird’s distress.
 She can’t put aside her own feelings for a second – to be there for her child.
 In fact, she believes Lady Bird is actually doing something wrong for “doing what she’s doing.”